 India’s first grid-scale storage system was announced earlier this year as a partnership between Mitsubishi and U.S. energy storage company AES.
 The 10 MW project, to be operated by Tata Power Delhi Distribution, is designed to demonstrate peak load management, increase system flexibility and support reliability.

 As with renewable energy, India and China are expected to lead the market in installed storage capacity, of which Bloomberg New Energy Finance predicts there will be 45 GW worldwide by 2024.
 China has already announced a fifteen-year Energy Technology Innovation Action Plan to develop advanced energy storage solutions for renewable integration, microgrid development, and electric vehicles.
-The Indian government needs to have a proactive policy for energy storage development especially considering the country does not have too many gas-based power generation to balance the grid.
+The Indian government needs to have a proactive policy for energy storage development especially considering the country does not have too much gas-based power generation to balance the grid.
 India has already built adequate momentum towards realizing its ambitious renewable energy mission.
 The country now needs to create the appropriate policy and investment frameworks that would enable local industry, streamline renewable integration and create the storage infrastructure required to make renewable energy a true success